hmrc/nrs-retrieval-frontend/README.md

 ### Test-only endpoints

-There is a test-only page that can be used to validate the download functionality and the contents of an available zip to download.

-To use this, run the service using the `./run-with-test-only-endpoints.sh` script.
+To use the test-only endpoints, run the service using the `./run-with-test-only-endpoints.sh` script.

-Navigate to

 `GET  /nrs-retrieval/test-only/validate-download`

+This test-only endpoint serves an HTML page that can be used to validate the contents of an available zip to download.

-and enter the archive name and vault id of the download to verify.
+To use, submit the archive name and vault id of the download to verify.

+`GET  /nrs-retrieval/test-only/check-authorisation`

+This test-only endpoint serves an HTML page that can be used to demonstrate that the backend `nrs-retrieval` service can be integrated with stride auth.

+It was added as part of a spike to show whether we can add security in depth to `nrs-retrieval` and we anticipate that once this is done the endpoint will be removed.

+The endpoint functions as follows:

+    Given I am a user authenticated via Stride with the enrolment nrs_digital_investigator When I navigate to /nrs-retrieval/test-only/check-authorisation
+    Then a call is made to the nrs-retrieval endpoint /test-only/check-authorisation And content is served which shows that nrs-retrieval has deduced that I am authenticated via Stride and authorised for NRS

+    Given I am a user not authenticated via Stride When I navigate to /nrs-retrieval/test-only/check-authorisation
+    Then a call is made to the nrs-retrieval endpoint /test-only/check-authorisation And content is served which shows that nrs-retrieval has deduced that I am not authenticated via Stride

+    Given I am a user authenticated via Stride but without the enrolment nrs_digital_investigator When I navigate to /nrs-retrieval/test-only/check-authorisation
+    Then a call is made to the nrs-retrieval endpoint /test-only/check-authorisation And content is served which shows that nrs-retrieval has deduced that I am authenticated in Stride but not authorised for NRS